[

 the AND form:

-In Matlab, these laws can be demonstrated very easily.
+In Matlab, these laws can be confirmed very easily.

 Let's create a script file like this: